Not All Directions Matter: Towards Structured and Task-Aware Low-Rank Model Adaptation: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item To our knowledge, this work is the first to identify and empirically demonstrate the problem of \textit{semantic drift} and \textit{structural incoherence} in LoRA-based methods, for which we propose a principled solution that combines task-aware filtering and structural coordination. \item We propose a new \textbf{StructLoRA}, a lightweight, plug-and-play framework featuring an information bottleneck-guided filter to prune noisy update directions and a graph-based coordinator to enforce inter-layer consistency, which is \textit{detached at inference time}. \item We conduct extensive experiments on large language, multimodal and vision models, showing that StructLoRA sets a new state-of-the-art for parameter-efficient fine-tuning, with particularly strong gains in low-rank and few-shot scenarios. \end{itemize}
+In summary, our core contributions include: \begin{itemize} \item To our knowledge, this work is the first to identify and empirically demonstrate the problems of \textit{semantic drift} and \textit{structural incoherence} in LoRA-based methods, for which we propose a principled solution that combines task-aware filtering and structural coordination. \item We propose \ours, a lightweight, plug-and-play framework featuring an Information Bottleneck-guided filter to prune noisy update directions and a graph-based coordinator to enforce inter-layer consistency.
+The coordinator is detached at inference time and therefore incurs no inference overhead. \item We conduct extensive experiments on large language, multimodal, and vision models, showing that \ours sets a new state of the art for parameter-efficient fine-tuning, with particularly strong gains in low-rank and few-shot scenarios. \end{itemize}